David Reed David Reed

 Upstream vs. Downstream E-Mobility Solutions

-In its simplest form, moving upstream to solve challenges is difficult, because it's proactive.
 So many issues in an organization and in our society are handled downstream, in reaction to a problem.
 The recent surge of banning e-scooters and e-bikes is a downstream solution; the problem with a downstream solution such as a ban is that it doesn't consider the reason that people use these newer e-mobility devices in the first place.

 Read More